IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### startCanvas
 A link from a Sequence or Range to a Canvas that is contained within it.
+The value of `startCanvas` _MUST_ be a string containing the URI of the Canvas.
 On seeing this relationship, a client _SHOULD_ advance to the specified Canvas when beginning navigation through the Sequence/Range.
 This allows the client to begin with the first Canvas that contains interesting content rather than requiring the user to skip past blank or empty Canvases manually.
+The Canvas _MUST_ be included in the first Sequence embedded within the Manifest.

  * A Sequence or Range _MAY_ have exactly one Canvas as its starting Canvas.
  * Other resource types _MUST NOT_ have a starting Canvas.